subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ## From Hopfield Networks to Boltzmann Machines

 The discovery of Hopfield networks set off flurry of research activity, and one of the strands led to work that was done by Geoffrey Hinton and Terence Sejnowski, then at CMU and Johns Hopkins respectively.
 They noticed that the Hopfield model carries out minimization of the energy at $T=0$ in order to retrieve the stored patterns, which can potentially lead to the issue of the system getting stuck in local minima and retrieving the wrong pattern.
 But what if the minimization were carried out at some temperature $T > 0$ by making use of the Metropolis algorithm?
-This would cause the system to jump out of local minima with a non-zero probability and thus there would be higher chance that it might ened up in a global minima.
+This would cause the system to jump out of local minima with a non-zero probability and thus there would be higher chance that it might end up in a global minima.
 However a side consequence of making the optimization probabilistic is that the equilibrium configuration at any $T > 0$ is no longer a fixed pattern, but instead it can be one of many patterns governed by the Boltzmann probability distribution.
 This seems to go against the idea of using the system as a memory as Hopfield had done.
 However Hinton and Sejnowski had the brilliant idea that instead of using the system as a memory, use it to model the distribution of the patterns in the data.
 This could be done if the Boltzmann distribution could be made to approximate the unknown data distribution.
 Since the Boltzmann distribution is a function of the energy levels, which are in turn a function of the node interactions, the problem reduced to choosing the interactions such that the resulting equilibrium distribution approximated that for the data.
 Unlike the Hopfield network, the optimal interactions could no longer be written down in a simple manner, but instead had to be learnt from the data.